Roaches in TV: How to Get Roaches Out of Electronics

 When cleaning roach-infested electronics, you must get rid of all traces of the roaches.
 Eggs can repopulate your television with more unwelcome guests.
 Roaches spread disease and germs, so you want to be extremely thorough.

 You can try blasting the roaches out of your television by using canned air.
 Cockroaches can squeeze into the smallest crevices, so be very thorough with the smallest tip you can find for your compressed air.
-Note that this will spray roach guts, eggs, feces, and possibly live roaches out of your television, so you should probably do it outside.
-Once your electronics have been blown out, you can take apart the electronics with a screwdriver and clean the interior with a Q-tip or soft cloth.
+Note that this will spray roach guts, eggs, feces, and possibly live roaches out of your television, so you should probably do this outside.
+Once your electronics have been blown out, you can take apart the electronics with a screwdriver and clean the interior with a Q-tip, brush, or soft cloth.

 Using soapy water to clean your electronics is not the best idea.
 The liquid can short out the circuits or cause permanent damage to the device.

 The best way to keep roaches out of your electronics is to make sure that they do not infest the television to begin with.
 Remove roach incentives from your home by cleaning up any spills or standing water that may be accessible.
 Do not leave food out overnight; keep your dog food in a sealed container to keep roaches out.
 Keep your home and electronics clean and disinfect them as frequently as possible.
 You can also lay preventative roach traps around your electronics to provide an added layer of protection.